funeralzone/valueobjects/README.md

 ...
 ```

-But your VO is still being influenced by the underlying generic VO you're inheriting from.
-From a typing point of view, your `UserId` is still of the `GenericIdObject` type.
+But your VO is still being influenced by the underlying generic VO you're inheriting from. `UserId` is still of the `GenericIdObject` type.
 It shouldn't be. `UserId` should be a pure type.

 Our VO library attempts to solve this issue by taking a different approach.
 Instead of supplying you with lots of generic VOs you can extend from, we give you the tools to create your own pure VOs from scratch.
 This is mainly achieved through the use of: